Enesuygurs/SaveX/README.md

 ### 🚀 Usage

 1. Click the SaveX icon in the Chrome toolbar
-2. Click "Siteyi Kaydet" to save the current page
+2. Click "Save Site" to save the current page
 3. To reopen a saved page, navigate to the saved URL - the extension will automatically load the saved content
 4. Access settings by clicking the gear icon to export/import data or delete all records